HistoryThis section has been translated automatically.

 - Weiss SC (2003) Cutaneous mucormycosis secondary to acquired reactive perforating collagenosis.
 Cutis 72: 119-123

-Incoming links (11)Collagenoma perforans verruciformis; Collagenosis, familial, reactive, perforating; Dermatosis perforating; Folliculitis perforating; Granuloma anulare perforans; Hyperkeratosis follicularis et parafollicularis in cutem penetrans; Koebner phenomenon; Prurigo simplex subacuta; Reactive perforating collagenosis; Reactive perforating collagenosis; ...
+Incoming links (13)Collagenoma perforans verruciformis; Collagenosis, familial, reactive, perforating; Dermatosis perforating; Elastosis perforans serpiginosa; Folliculitis perforating; Granuloma anulare perforans; Koebner phenomenon; Kyrle's disease; Prurigo simplex subacuta; Reactive perforating collagenosis; ...
 Show all

-Outgoing links (17)Allopurinol; Calcinosis cutis (overview); Chondrodermatitis nodularis chronica helicis; Cutaneous t-cell lymphomas (overview); Elastosis perforans serpiginosa; Granuloma anulare perforans; Hyperkeratosis follicularis et parafollicularis in cutem penetrans; Koebner phenomenon; Necrobiosis lipoidica; Paget's disease of the nipple; ...
+Outgoing links (20)Allopurinol; Calcinosis cutis (overview); Chondrodermatitis nodularis chronica helicis; Chronic prurigo; Cutaneous t-cell lymphomas; Ekthyma; Elastosis perforans serpiginosa; Granuloma anulare perforans; Koebner phenomenon; Kyrle's disease; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.